mdrohmann/fluxible-plugin-fetchr/README.md

 ### Registering Your Services

-Since the fetchr plugin is in control the `fetchr` class, we expose this through the `registerService` method.
+*Registering fetchr services is done on the server side*.
+Since the fetchr plugin is in control of the `fetchr` class, we expose this through the `registerService` method.

 ```js
 pluginInstance.registerService(yourService);